MediaMath/scala-json/ACCESSORS.md

 have a very literal definition and refer to the accessor of the value type for per-item marshalling.
 These are provided for you out of the box.

+The one partial exception to this is the treatment of Option.
+Normally defaults of a case class are used if there is either a null or undefined present.
+Option treats null and undefined differently.
+If an Option field is null, None is used regardless of the default.
+If the field is undefined, the default is used or an InputFormatException is thrown if there is no default.

 Scala macros are used to create accessors for case classes automatically.
 It's best to put these under a val or lazy val in a static scope.
 They can be used on demand but it can cause serious code bloat as the macro code